davidsherlock/edd-tiered-commission-rates/README.md

 * Disable tiered rates globally, per-user, and/or per-download
 * Easily disable specific tiers when not required
 * Seamless integration with Easy Digital Downloads and Commissions settings
-* Translation-ready and contains a POT file to get you started!
+* Translation-ready and contains a POT file to get you started translating into your native language
 * Have a specific use-case?
 Tiered Commission Rates includes plenty of developer-ready filters and action hooks to make it possible!
 * Developed using the best practices, with security, extensibility, and readability in mind